flyteorg/flyte/rsts/deployment/deployment/multicluster.rst

          pyflyte run --remote --project team1 --domain production example.py  training_workflow \                                                                                      ✔ ╱ base 
          --hyperparameters '{"C": 0.1}'

-  18. A succesful execution should be visible on the UI, confirming it ran in the new cluster:
+  18. A successful execution should be visible on the UI, confirming it ran in the new cluster:

      .. image:: https://raw.githubusercontent.com/flyteorg/static-resources/main/common/multicluster-execution.png